BAKER'S BLOG......Baked fresh daily (sometimes).

-5-29-2018 - I am hoping to add content at least two or three times weekly.
+I am hoping to add content as often as my schedule permits.
 I plan to include new production news, tips, my legal right to rant as I have reached the age of 65, the good and bad of Columbia's advertising, and things I find interesting .
 Stay tuned.

 5-30-2018 - A successful business needs traffic.
 Twenty years ago that meant a good location, maybe a spot at the mall or on a busy road.
 Since the inception of the web the word traffic has taken on a digital meaning.
 The importance of traffic to your website cannot be overstated and adding information on a regular basis is a must not only in having potential clients return to your site but is reflected on search engines which improves your ranking.
 A higher ranking means more visits.
 It's no longer, "location, location, location", but it is now, "content, content, content", and adding videos that highlight products, services, and customer satisfaction is a highly effective way to increase your digital footprint.